BotCyborg/annotrain/readme.md

 One can see that for this simple example we have already created quite a few data sets and models.
 And things are getting difficult to keep track of which is what.

-Annotrain provides a version tracking system that keeps track of all these different versions and their interrelations.
+Annotrain provides a generic version tracking system that helps keep track of all these different versions and their interrelations.

+Annotrain usages are not restricted to the above example and can support arbitrarily complex use-cases.

+For further details of the inner workings of the annotrain system please see the (*yet non existent*) github wiki.